phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Total Number of Tweets: 1220795
-#Number of Trump Tweets: 377857
+#Number of Trump Tweets: 378828
-#Number of Cruz Tweets: 267521
+#Number of Cruz Tweets: 268917
-#Number of Clinton Tweets: 239499
+#Number of Clinton Tweets: 239697
-#Number of Sanders Tweets: 157219
+#Number of Sanders Tweets: 157354
-#Number of Rubio Tweets: 79591
+#Number of Rubio Tweets: 80844
 #Number of Jeb!
-Tweets: 51605
+Tweets: 51818
-#Number of Carson Tweets: 27947
+#Number of Carson Tweets: 28982
+#Total Number of Tweets:
-#Number of Kasich Tweets: 19585
+#Number of Kasich Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---